What are Terpenes?

 Terpenes are the cause of the wide variety of scents produced by cannabis flowers.
 High levels of the terpene limonene might cause the buds to smell of citrus, while myrcene gives it a more musky or earthy smell.
 Researchers are working on using the terpene profiles of cannabis plants to distinguish between hemp, indica, and sativa groups.
 The terpenes present, and their concentrations, act as markers to distinguish the different varieties (Hazekamp 2016).

 β-Myrcene has demonstrated sedative effects and has even been used as a sleep-aid in Germany.
-Its presence in cannabis is likely to pair with THC in creating the extremely relaxed sedative effects in marijuana (Russo 2011).
+Its presence in cannabis is likely to pair with THC in creating the extremely relaxed sedative effects (Russo 2011).

 With the help of cannabinoids that are also produced in the trichomes of cannabis, terpenes play an ecological role in the survival of the plant.
 Cannabis does not suffer from many herbivorous insects due to its high concentrations of these molecules in the thick resin it produces.
 The resin production is higher in times of stress or when the plant is damaged in order to ward off predators and protect itself.
 Terpenes and cannabinoids work together to defend against bacteria and fungi threatening the plant.
 They also are useful in protecting the plant from UV radiation, acting as a chemical protectant similar to melanin in humans (Pate 1994).